iGlitch/glitchify/README.md

 - [Magisk v18+](https://github.com/topjohnwu/Magisk/releases) or init.d support if you prefer to not use magisk
 - [Busybox](https://github.com/Magisk-Modules-Repo/busybox-ndk)
 - One of the compatible devices from the compatibility list.

+## Install
+- Flash the .zip from the Releases tab using Magisk Manager or TWRP.

 ## Device Compatibility
 ```